eianlei/pydplan/doc/fillcalc2.md

 You get these if you clone or pull the entire [pydplan](https://github.com/eianlei/pydplan).
 Or just download these two if you are only interested in this app.

+You also need PyQt5 in Python3 environment of course.

 # FillCalc2 usage
 start the tool by